tlhackque/BlockCountries/README.md

 Use single or double-quoted strings for country names containining spaces.

-This script is designed to run as a service; chkconfig will link it into /etc/rcn.d/.
-Be sure to put all configuration in $CFGFILE, since startup scripts only get "start" (or "stop")  as an argument.
+This script is designed to run as a service; depending on your distribution `chkconfig`, `update-rc.d`, or `system-ctl enable` will link it into `/etc/rcN.d/.`  Be sure to put all configuration in $CFGFILE, since startup scripts only get "start" (or "stop") as an argument.

 This script should also be run with start -update from a cron job - weekly is suggested - to obtain the latest IP address databases.
 If the CRONJOB